Michigan Sales Tax

 Monthly: The following deadlines apply to those whose sales tax liability in Michigan is greater than $3,600 per year:

-In 2015, Michigan sales tax became much more complicated, especially if you are an out of state seller.
-It is recommended that you work with sales tax software like AccurateTax TaxTools to ensure you accurately record, collect, and pay the sales tax due on a regular basis to the state.
+In recent years Michigan sales tax has become much more complicated, especially if you are an out of state seller.
+It is recommended that you work with sales tax calculator software like AccurateTax TaxTools to ensure you accurately record, collect, and pay the sales tax due regularly to the state.
 Our tool offers detailed data review and sorting tools to help you ensure you pay the right sales tax rates everywhere you do business.
 It can work with existing e-commerce website tools all from a single interface.
 To learn more about TaxTools, contact us today.
-You can also signup for a free trial here to get started.
+You can also sign up for a free trial to get started.